 The one thing you should absolutely abstain from in Europe as an Indian traveller is shopping.
 The only thing that you must take back with you are pretty souvenirs.
 Other than that, nothing should hurt your pocket.

 Departmental stores across Europe offer pretty little souvenirs at quite nominal prices.
 So buy a few for yourself, friends and family.

 Travelling off season is always a good idea for taking a budget trip to Europe.
 The accommodation prices are less, flights are cheaper and the overall expenses are less.

 So before exploring the cheapest European countries for Indian travellers, invest some quality time in doing good research to understand the travel seasons of particular countries.

-Since flights are usually expensive to any part of the European continent and not everybody has frequent flyer miles collected, I would highly recommend to club countries together.
+Since flights are usually expensive to any part of the European continent and not everybody has frequent flyer miles collected, I would highly recommend club countries together.
 Clubbing countries will increase the duration of your travel time but you won’t have to spend on flights again and again.
-That would be a one time expense and then between countries, you can travel in Europe via trains.
+That would be a one time expense and then between countries, you can travel to Europe via trains.

 There is no dearth of countries that can be clubbed together.
 For example, Moldova and Ukraine can be clubbed together.
-Croatia, Slovakia and Hungary can be clubbed together, so on and so forth.
+Croatia, Slovakia and Hungary can be clubbed together, and so on and so forth.

-I hope my humble attempt of sharing the list of 11 most cheapest European countries for Indian travellers along with 17 additional tips will help you in planning a beautiful European itinerary.
+I hope my humble attempt of sharing the list of 11 cheapest European countries for Indian travellers along with 17 additional tips will help you in planning a beautiful European itinerary.